-- (1) Corporal punishment or threats of corporal punishment [High]; - (2) Punishment associated with food, naps, or toilet training [High]; - (3) Pinching, shaking, or biting a child [High]; - (4) Hitting a child with a hand or instrument [High]; - (5) Putting anything in or on a child's mouth [High]; - (6) Humiliating, ridiculing, rejecting, or yelling at a child [High]; - (7) Subjecting a child to harsh, abusive, or profane language [High] - (8) Placing a child in a locked or dark room, bathroom, or closet [High]; and - (9) Withholding active play or keeping a child inside as a consequence for behavior, unless the child is exhibiting behavior during active play that requires a brief supervised separation or time out that is consistent with §744.2103(b)(4) of this subchapter (relating to What methods of discipline and guidance may a caregiver use?)
-[High]; and - (10) Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age.
+- (1) Corporal punishment or threats of corporal punishment [High]; - (2) Punishment associated with food, naps, or toilet training [High]; - (3) Grabbing or pulling on a child [High]; - (4) Putting anything in or on a child's mouth [High]; - (5) Humiliating, ridiculing, rejecting, or yelling at a child [High]; - (6) Subjecting a child to harsh, abusive, or profane language [High] - (7) Placing a child in a locked or dark room, bathroom, or closet [High]; and - (8) Withholding active play or keeping a child inside as a consequence for behavior, unless the child is exhibiting behavior during active play that requires a brief supervised separation or time out that is consistent with §744.2103(b)(4) of this subchapter (relating to What methods of discipline and guidance may a caregiver use?)
+[High]; and - (9) Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age.
 [High]

-- Child development research supports that physical punishment such as pinching, shaking, or hitting children teaches them that hitting or hurting others is an acceptable way to control unwanted behavior or get what they want. - Children will also mimic adults who demonstrate loud or violent behavior. - Rapping, thumping, popping, yanking, and flicking a child are all examples of corporal punishment. - Regarding paragraph (9), you must never withhold active play from a child who misbehaves (i.e., keeping a child indoors with another caregiver while the rest of the children go outside or making a child sit out of active play in the afternoon for a behavior that occurred in the morning).
+- Child development research supports that physical punishment such as pinching, shaking, or hitting children teaches them that hitting or hurting others is an acceptable way to control unwanted behavior or get what they want. - Children will also mimic adults who demonstrate loud or violent behavior. - Rapping, thumping, popping, yanking, and flicking a child are all examples of corporal punishment. - Regarding paragraph (8), you must never withhold active play from a child who misbehaves (i.e., keeping a child indoors with another caregiver while the rest of the children go outside or making a child sit out of active play in the afternoon for a behavior that occurred in the morning).
 However, if a child is exhibiting poor behavior during active play, you may separate the child from the group, as described in §744.2103(b)(4), to allow the child to settle down before resuming cooperative play or activities.